 2. Your personal data may be used for the following purposes

-When you visit our Website, whether to browse our content or subscribe to our mailing list or contribute to a photo mosaic project (the “Service”), or otherwise in connection with the Service, we may use the personal information that you provide for the following purposes:
+2.1 When you visit our Website, whether to browse our content or subscribe to our mailing list or contribute to a project or commission (the “Service”), or otherwise in connection with the Service, we may use the personal information that you provide for the following purposes:

 Where we rely on legitimate interests as a lawful basis for processing your personal data, we will always consider whether or not our interests are overridden by your rights and freedoms.